 You may also want to select animals with good resistance to disease.
 In other words, animals who will not die easily when attacked by a disease.
-In the event of disease outbreaks, which is common in livestock production, livestock with such traits are so desirable.
+When there is disease outbreaks, which is common in livestock production, livestock with such traits are so desirable.

 5. Types of management and performance records

-Now, let’s look at the records to keep in livestock management concerning quality breeding stock selection.
+Now, let’s look at the records to keep in livestock management on quality breeding stock selection.
 These records will also be the reference for the farmer trying to acquire livestock for production.

-Performance records can be kept on printed cards, in books or on electronic forms to help make them accurate.
+You can keep performance records on printed cards, in books or on electronic forms to help make them accurate.

 Example of records to keep are;

 The data is collected on the animals and along their family lines.
-The data helps to minimize the use of animals that are closely related in mating.
+The data helps to reduce the use of animals that are closely related in mating.
 It may help to prevent inbreeding.